Nick Carter (footballer): Early life

 Carter began playing football for Golden Square as a junior.
 He then played for the Bendigo Pioneers in the TAC Cup.
 Carter played for the Victorian Country team at the 1995 AFL Under 18 Championships.

 AFL career

 Fitzroy

 Carter was drafted by Fitzroy Football Club with the 20th selection in the 1995 AFL draft, with coach Michael Nunan stating the club was looking for "players with pace and finish to play in the midfield".
 Carter had an impressive first AFL season, debuting in round 6 and remaining in the senior team for the rest of the season, playing 17 matches.
 He was nominated for the 1996 AFL Rising Star award in round 8.
 Despite a good season personally, Fitzroy struggled both on the field, winning only one match for the whole season, and financially.
-Due to crippling financial problems, Fitzroy was forced to merge with the Brisbane Bears at the end of the 1996 season, to form the Brisbane Lions.
+Fitzroy's administrator at the time negotiated a deal with Brisbane Bears whereby at the end of the 1996 season, Fitzroy's AFL operations were taken over by the Bears, to form the Brisbane Lions.